dougeby/IntuneDocs/intune/ios-device-features-settings.md

 ## Lock screen message settings

+> [!NOTE]
+> Variables aren't validated in the UI.
+As a result, you may see profiles saved with incorrect input.
+For example, if you enter `{{Devicename}}` instead of `{{devicename}}`, then the literal string is shown instead of the device’s unique name.

 Use these settings to show a custom message or text on the sign in window and lock screen.
 For example, you can enter an "If lost, return to ..." message and asset tag information.

+This feature supports supervised devices running:

-These settings support supervised devices running iOS 9.3 and later.
+- iOS 9.3 and later

 1. In **Settings**, select **Shared device configuration (supervised only)**.
 2. Enter the following settings: